zoopyserg/automatic-rails-setup/README.md

 # Rails Setup on fresh Ubuntu 20.04 install

-A quick, easy and fully automatic way to get a complete Ruby on Rails Development Environment onto your fresh Ubuntu 20.04 PC.
+A quick, easy, and fully automatic way to get a complete Ruby on Rails Development Environment onto your fresh Ubuntu 20.04 PC.

 Have a fresh Ubuntu 20.04 system?

 Looking for a way to set it up for Rails?

 Launch this script, go grab a coffee, and when you come back it will be done.

-Approximate time of execution is about 15 minutes (more or less depending how fast is your CPU).
+The approximate time of execution is about 15 minutes (more or less, depending on how fast is your CPU).

-Saves I just saved you 4 hours of tweaksetting up Rails manually.
+Saves you 3-5 hours of setting up Rails manually.

 Want to thank me?
 Please support me on Patreon, I'll be happy: (https://www.patreon.com/vinogradoff_group_tip_jar/)[https://www.patreon.com/vinogradoff_group_tip_jar/]